.png)

 Hardware startup Camtouch builds a solution that turns any screen into an interactive one.

-Their vision is to “Make the world interactive with accessible solutions”.
+Their vision is to "Make the world interactive with accessible solutions."
 This statement reveals the company's intentions for the global market.
-And they do change the game-based learning field for the good.
+And they have changed the game-based learning field for the better.

 Zoom

-When Zoom entered the market, there were well-established competitors like Skype and Google Hangouts.
-But Zoom’s vision was to “Make video communication frictionless”.
-And that’s exactly what they did and how they won millions of clients over the world.
+When Zoom entered the market, well-established competitors like Skype and Google Hangouts existed.
+But Zoom's vision was to "Make video communication frictionless."
+And that's exactly what they did and how they won millions of clients over the world.

 Falcon 9